 By choosing to send these materials to you directly, the Company (and not the intermediary holding on your behalf) has assumed responsibility for (i) delivering these materials to you, and (ii) executing your proper voting instructions.
-Please return your voting instructions as specified in the request for voting instructions.
+Please follow the voting instructions to be able to attend and vote at the meeting.